mapsync/grayson-advisory/src/pages/blog/2019-03-01-boil-water-advisory.md

 title: Boil Water Advisory
 date: 2019-03-01T10:04:07.480Z
 draft: true
-description: A boil water advisory is in effect for the downtown area.
+description: A boil water advisory is in effect for the downtown
 ---
 A boil water advisory is in effect for the downtown area.
 To see the advisory area, use the link below.